 There is no doubting the popularity of Google Maps.
 The navigation service has been downloaded over 10 billion times according to Google Play Store and has many satisfied users.
 However, many of these individuals may be sticking with the app simply out of habit, unaware that other solutions are available that may provide services that are better suited to their needs.

-If you’re ready to branch out from Google Maps to explore some of the other map navigation tools on the market, we’ve provided a list of some of the best alternatives below:
+If you’re ready to branch out from Google Maps to explore some of the other map navigation tools on the market, we’ve provided a list of some of the best alternative google maps below:

 Waze

-Waze is one of the most popular Google Maps alternatives available and its real strength is the way it relies upon crowd-sourced data.
+Waze is one of the most popular Google Maps alternatives available, and its real strength is the way it relies upon crowd-sourced data.
 Users can share information about traffic delays, hazards, or anything else of note on their route, helping to improve accuracy for everyone else.
+This user-driven approach allows Waze to provide real-time updates that can help drivers avoid traffic jams and find the fastest routes.

 Apple Maps